 At CamJam, we believe that our talks, workshops, marketplace and show and tell should be accessible to everyone.
 In particular, we recognise that there are people who are interested in the Raspberry Pi, computing and programming who have special educational needs, especially our younger visitors but also some adults.

 For example, these needs may arise from the visitor being on the autistic spectrum.
 Many of those who have such needs have been assessed professionally and receive help at school or college and we feel it is only right that we should, where possible, attend to their needs, as well as those visitors who have not received such a diagnosis.
 We have therefore decided to come up with a list of actions that we will take at each of our main Jams to accommodate these visitors.

 These actions and policies relate specifically to our younger visitors, i.e. those aged under 18, but broadly apply to adults with special educational needs as well.

 Please ensure you read our Code of Conduct for more reassurance.

 - We will ask, when a ticket is booked, whether any of the visitors in the party have special educational needs that we should be aware of.
 This will enable us to address their needs specifically.

 - At the time of booking on workshops, we will make it clear as to the working arrangements expected of visitors.
-Our normal arrangement is that visitors work in pairs on one Raspberry Pi workstation.
+Sometimes, we ask that visitors work in pairs on one Raspberry Pi workstation.
 This is not always appropriate for some visitors and so, for instance, a parent/carer may choose to book one ticket for their child and one ticket for themselves so that they can assist their child.